-Little Haven Palliative Care Inc is managed by a committee of management who meet on a monthly basis.
-The committee has representation from local businesses, local service organisations, financial professionals, health care professionals, volunteers and carer advocates.
+Little Haven Palliative Care Inc is managed by a board of community minded people who meet on a monthly basis.
+The board has representation from local businesses, local service organisations, financial professionals, health care professionals, volunteers and carer advocates.

 Little Haven has the blue tick from the ACNC and reporting is up to date.
 Further information on governance and financial management is available on the ACNC here

 As one of Phyl Little’s granddaughters, Brandy has been involved in Little Haven from a very young age.
 Having served in various roles on the Management Committee over the past 9 years Brandy understands the importance of Little Haven for the Gympie and wider community.